 You can hike or bike this scenic trail that follows the old Kettle Valley Rail Way route.
 You’ll be able to walk to at least one or two of the tunnels and enjoy the canyon views with the occasional peakaboo shots to the Okanagan lake.

 6. The Kelowna Farmers’ Market

-One of my favourite Saturday morning activities during the summer and fall months, the Kelowna Farmers’ Market is a gem for foodies and coffee lovers.
-Stop by Canoe Coffee’s adorable little travel trailer for a cold brew, grab a sweet or savoury crepe and pick up what’s in season.
+It is one of my favourite summertime routines; Grab a coffee, pick up a sweet or savoury crepe and fruit n’ veg that’s in season.
 There’s something for everyone at the market.
 I just recommend you go prior to 9 am to beat the crazy crowds and ensure your favourite products and produce are in stock.

 7. Sandrine’s Pastry & Chocolate

 Before you head for your car after the Farmers’ Market, take a quick 5 minute walk to Sandrine’s for Kelowna’s best croissant.
 Hailing from France, Sandrine’s offers authentic and gorgeous pastries, macarons, chocolates and savoury terrines.
 It’s a slice of France right here in Kelowna.
 Check out her culinary classes held throughout the year!